mlb/dezoomify-rs/README.md

   -?, --help
           Displays this help message
   -d, --dezoomer <DEZOOMER>
-          Name of the dezoomer to use [default: auto] -l, --largest
+          Name of the dezoomer to use. "auto" will try to detect the format automatically [default: auto] -l, --largest
-          If several zoom levels are available, then select the largest one -w, --max-width <MAX_WIDTH>
+          If several zoom levels are available, select the largest one (highest resolution) -w, --max-width <MAX_WIDTH>
-          If several zoom levels are available, then select the one with the largest width that is inferior to max-width -h, --max-height <MAX_HEIGHT>
+          If several zoom levels are available, select the one with the largest width that does not exceed this value (in pixels)
+  -h, --max-height <MAX_HEIGHT>
-          If several zoom levels are available, then select the one with the largest height that is inferior to max-height --zoom-level <ZOOM_LEVEL>
+          If several zoom levels are available, select the one with the largest height that does not exceed this value (in pixels)
+      --zoom-level <ZOOM_LEVEL>
           Select a specific zoom level by its index (0-based).
-If the specified level doesn't exist, falls back to the last one
+Use 0 for the smallest, 1 for the next level up, etc. If the specified level doesn't exist, falls back to the highest available level
       --image-index <IMAGE_INDEX>
           Select a specific image by its index (0-based) when multiple images are found.
 If not specified, the program will ask interactively when multiple images are available.
 If the specified index doesn't exist, falls back to the last one
   -n, --parallelism <PARALLELISM>